twilio-labs/function-templates/patient-appointment-management/README.md

 }
 ```

-Save the returned token to replace `YOUR_TOKEN`
-in `curl` commands below.
+Save the returned token to replace `YOUR_TOKEN` in `curl` commands below.

 ### Test Post-Deployment

 ***

-Once the application is fully deployed,
-you can test the application without the EHR integration.
-Only the outbound SMS capability and appointment reminders will be tested
-using a designated phone number.
+Once the application is fully deployed, you can test the application without the EHR integration.
+Only the outbound SMS capability and appointment reminders will be tested using a designated phone number.

 1. Fully deploy the application (i.e., Twilio service, Twilio studio flow & AWS resources)
 2. Start the application locally

 ```shell
 twilio serverless:start --env=.env.localhost
 ```
-3. Execute the test
-   , replacing `YOUR_TOKEN` and `YOUR_PHONE` with appropriate values
+3. Execute the test, replacing `YOUR_TOKEN` and `YOUR_PHONE` with appropriate values

 ```shell
 curl "http://localhost:3000/deployment/test-deployment?token=YOUR_TOKEN=&to_number=YOUR_PHONE"
 ```

-4. Monitor the SMS messages on the designed phone
-   as well as the output of serverless for PASS/FAIL messages.
-   *DO NOT REPLY TO ANY SMS MESSAGES* as it will break the testing script.
+4. Monitor the SMS messages on the designed phone as well as the output of serverless for PASS/FAIL messages. *DO NOT REPLY TO ANY SMS MESSAGES* as it will break the testing script.

 ### Customizing Twilio Studio Flow